jzhao0802/palab/functions/bivar_stats_y_flag.md

 ## Function
 *  `var_config` should be used to identify numerical variables.
 No processing is to be carried out on categorical variables here.
 * Produce a table with the following columns.
-All variables that depend on `outcome_var` should not be included in the output if
   * _Variable_: Name of numerical variable
   * _Num Unique Values_: Number of unique values that this variable has (from `var_config_generated`)
   * _Non Missing_: Number of non-missing observations in the variable